 - There was a crazy range of valuations, and unlike speculative venture capitalists, the Dragons seemed to blast anyone who valued themselves at a number higher than current revenue.
 They are more conservative, so pitch your numbers accordingly.

-- If you’re printing t-shirts - Print in a single, easy-to-match color so there is less chance of having to redo it and waste clothes.
+- If you’re printing t-shirts - Print in a single, easy-to-match colour so there is less chance of having to redo it and waste clothes.

 I reached out to businesses who were previously on the show; Tru Local, whom I met at the Toronto Travel and Golf Show, and WeeWoolies, whom a neighbour had purchased from and suggested I email.
 I got a valuable perspective from these two companies about how they crafted and presented their pitches, and they ended up being cheerleaders before our TV filming a few months later, too.
 So, don’t be afraid to reach out to alumni of the show (hey there! 👋) and don’t be afraid to tell your community you’re planning to audition.
 You’ll never know who’ll come through to help out.